hwiyoungstat/hwiyoungstat.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral research fellow at the [University of Maryland, School of Medicine](https://www.medschool.umaryland.edu).  `Migrating`
+I am a postdoctoral research fellow at the [University of Maryland, School of Medicine](https://www.medschool.umaryland.edu).
+My research focuses on developing statistical methods to address practical challenges in large-scale, complex data analysis, particularly in `neuroimaging` and `multi-omics` studies.